Adding negative keywords to your Performance Max campaigns can help you avoid wasting money on clicks that are unlikely to convert.

 This way, you can save your budget and create better ads for your target audience.

-You have two options to add negative keywords to your Performance Max campaigns:
+You have two options to add negative keywords in Performance Max campaigns:

 Follow the steps below to add negative keywords to your campaign.